PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/COVER.md

              ARCHETYPAL NEODIALECTICAL PHILOSOPHY™

-                    Neodialectica Framework™
+                  Neodialectica Framework™ / Network

                 Open Neodialectical Synthesis · SAN™

                  WEB4™ · SistemaTrazable™ public layer
 ```

 ## NEOCore™ 7.0 · conceptual state

 **NEOCore™ 7.0** identifies the current conceptual level of the living human–AI symbiotic architecture developed within the Innova_N ecosystem.

-It does not designate a public technical release, an executable distribution or an openly deployable system.
+It does not designate:

+* a public technical release;
+* an executable version;
+* an openly deployable distribution;
+* a completed commercial product;
+* or a fully published technical architecture.

 It represents the integrated evolution of the framework across its: